KaiserWerk/WPCustomRepository/README.md

 * Optional Step 4: Use the  parameters to override specific values: `new plugin_updater_pluginname(string $endpoint, string $license_user, string $license_key, string $slug, bool $disable_sslverify)`

-##### Part III: In Wordpress

-* Step 1: Add the code from `etc/wp-config.php.txt` to the end of your Wordpress installation's `wp-config.php` file and add the hostname of your WPCR installation to the array, e.g. `wpcr.local`.
-This might be necessary for Wordpress to allow connections to your host.

 ### Contributing
 First, make a feature request/open an issue.
 If I don't have the time to take care of it, feel free to create a pull request.
 Also, feel free to fork and create your own, better version!